davidgutierrezrubio/jmathanim/Gallery/Gallery.md

 ## A Pythagoras Theorem proof

-This show an scene with a background image and the shadow effect
+An animation with a background image and the shadow effect

 [Link to Youtube](https://www.youtube.com/watch?v=wogadxvkZi0)